QEDan/QEDan.github.io/strategy_recipe.md

 In this problem, a high-value capability is blocked by high-cost data that we don't have.
 We may want to prioritize a product feature for the sake of data collection to unblock the high-value capability.

 This situation can be challenging for organizations.
-It is a good test of an organizations commitment to data science strategy.
+It is a good test of an organization's commitment to AI strategy.
 In general, data scientists do not collect the data, the product does.
 Collecting new data usually requires new product features to be developed and, in some cases, some additional friction to be placed on the users.
 For example, users might be asked to fill out additional information in a form in order to collect the needed data.
 Many product managers will not want to prioritize this work unless they have a deep understanding of the data science strategy.

 One of the most underrated ways that data scientists can bring value to the business is for them to be directly involved in shaping the organization's data generating processes.
 In other words, they should be directly involved in product decisions that impact what data the organization is collecting, and how it is collected.
 Unfortunately, many organizations put data scientists downstream of product and give them very little influence over the data collection itself.
 This severely limits the impact they can have on the product.